Ganeshk750/mysql-schema-design/advance-sql.md

 Delete command is used to delete a row in a table	| Truncate is used to delete all the rows from a table You can rollback data after using delete statement	| You cannot rollback data It is a DML command	| It is a DDL command

+**3) What is an Index?**

+* An index is performance tuning method of allowing faster retrieval of records from the table.
+An index creates an entry for each value and it will be faster to retrieve data.

+* There are three types of indexes -.

+**Unique Index:**
+* This indexing does not allow the field to have duplicate values if the column is unique indexed.
+Unique index can be applied automatically when primary key is defined.

+**Clustered Index:**
+* This type of index reorders the physical order of the table and search based on the key values.
+Each table can have only one clustered index.

+**NonClustered Index:**
+* NonClustered Index does not alter the physical order of the table and maintains logical order of data.
+Each table can have 999 nonclustered indexes.